-- to an explanation of the options available; - to referrals to confidential assistance and support services from both on- and off-campus resources, including 24 hour services;
+- to a explanation of the options available; - to referrals to confidential assistance and support services from both on- and off-campus resources, including 24 hour services; - to a change in on-campus residence and/or an adjustment to their academic schedule if such changes are reasonably available; - to request that the University impose no contact/communication orders or other supportive measures; - to obtain law enforcement assistance to seek a restraining order or harassment prevention order; - to choose whether or not to make a formal complaint, which would initiate a formal investigation, unless the University deems it necessary to investigate to protect the safety of the community or in compliance with applicable law; to file no complaint with the University, but receive supportive measures from the University; - to a prompt, thorough and equitable investigation and resolution of a complaint; - to the confidentiality of the investigation process to the extent possible; - to an advisor of their choice who can be present at any time during the complaint resolution proceedings, including the Administrative Investigation.
+In addition, this Advisor will participate in the live hearing as the representative of the Complainant who shall cross-examine the Respondent and any witnesses, but whose participation in the process is otherwise limited as outlined in this Policy; - to an advisor provided by the University during the live hearing if you do not have one; - to reasonable accommodations for a documented disability during the process; - to know, in advance, the names of all persons known to be involved; - not to have irrelevant sexual history discussed; - be present at certain meetings and inspect, review and respond to evidence before completion of the investigative report; - speak and present information on their own behalf, including inculpatory and exculpatory evidence; - to provide witnesses, including fact and expert witnesses; - to submit questions for the Administrative Investigator to ask witnesses; - to know the status of the case at any point during the process; - to be provided with a copy of the Investigative Report and an opportunity to respond to the report in advance of the live hearing; - to be informed of the outcome of the process in a timely manner; - to an appeal from the outcome of the process (if proper grounds for appeal exist); - to file a police report and/or take legal action separate from and/or in addition to the University administrative process; - to seek and enforce a no contact, restraining or similar court order; - to be assisted by the University in seeking assistance from or filing a complaint with local law enforcement; - to not file a complaint or seek assistance from local law enforcement, but receive support services from the University;

-- to a change in on-campus residence and/or an adjustment to their academic schedule if such changes are reasonably available; - to request that the University impose no contact/communication orders or other interim measures; - to make a complaint that starts the University's investigation and resolution processes; - to a prompt, thorough and equitable investigation and resolution of a complaint; - to choose whether or not to initiate a formal investigation of the complaint, unless the University deems it necessary to investigate to protect the safety of the community or in compliance with applicable law; - to the confidentiality of the investigation process to the extent possible; - to an advisor of one's choice who will assist and be present at any time during the investigation proceedings, but who may not participate in or otherwise provide representation in any way throughout the process; - to reasonable accommodations for a documented disability during the process; - to know, in advance, the names of all persons known to be involved; - not to have irrelevant sexual history discussed; - to be present at meetings and review documents; - to speak and present information on one's own behalf; - to submit questions for the Administrative Investigator to ask witnesses; - to know the status of the case at any point during the process; - to be informed of the outcome of the process in a timely manner; - to an appeal from the outcome of the process; - to file no complaint with the University, but receive support services from the University; - to file a police report and/or take legal action separate from and/or in addition to the University discipline process; - to seek and enforce a no contact, restraining or similar court order; - to be assisted by the University in seeking assistance from or filing a complaint with local law enforcement; - to not file a complaint or seek assistance from local law enforcement, but receive support services from the University; - to be free from any behavior that may be construed by the University to be intimidating, harassing or retaliatory; and - to have the matter handled in accordance with University Policy.
+- to be free from any behavior that may be construed by the University to be intimidating, harassing or retaliatory; and - to have the matter handled in accordance with University Policy.

-Rights of respondents to claims of sexual violence, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking and/or retaliation:
+The university will notify respondents to claims of sexual violence, sexual harassment, domestic violence, dating violence, stalking and/or retaliation, in writing that they have the following rights to: